rubygarage/rubygarage.github.com/slides/automation-qa/rspec.markdown

 ## What is RSpec?

 RSpec is a unit test framework for the Ruby programming language.
-RSpec is different than traditional xUnit frameworks like JUnit because RSpec is a Behavior driven development tool.
-What this means is that, tests written in RSpec focus on the "behavior" of an application being tested.
+Tests written in RSpec focus on the "behavior" of an application being tested.
 RSpec does not put emphasis on, how the application works but instead on how it behaves, in other words, what the application actually does.

 ---